-In this tutorial, you will learn how to restore and repair a broken nail.
+In this tutorial, you will learn how to restore and repair a broken nail and how to fix a broken nail with gel polish on.
 This video is provided by Ati Nail Salon.
 To join our classes, please contact us at 09120341241.

 Greetings.
 In this tutorial, I show you how to repair and restore a broken nail.